casualcore/casual/middleware/gateway/documentation/protocol/protocol.maintenance.md

 ## domain connect messages

-messages that is used to set up a connection
+Messages that is used to set up a connection

 ### common::message::gateway::domain::connect::Request